altanner/graphical-data-apps/site-build/content/posts/01navigation.md

 ---
-title: "‣ page01"
+title: "‣ Requirements"
-subtitle: "page1 subtitle"
+subtitle: "What you need, both in terms of coding experience, and your coding environment."

 date: 2022-09-11T00:00:00+01:00